Proutyeahs/OQX/README.md

 ## Usage

 Once everything is installed and running it should open in your default browser - if not, navigate to `http://localhost:3000/#/`.
-Video walkthrough of application usage:
+Video walkthrough of application usage: [Instructional Video](https://youtu.be/WRLI0xG9uQU)

 ## Technologies used: